Joël Vuik - Biography

 In 2014 Joël made his debut in the Opera Amadigi di Gaula by Händel as Amadigi, in Rotterdam.
 Shortly after that, in March 2015 he made his debut in the concert hall de Doelen with a solo recital.

 In his musical career Joël enjoyed the teachings by great performers like Michael Chance, Lynne Dawson, Daniel Taylor, Elisabeth Priday, Claron McFadden, Maria Riccarda Wesseling, Andrew Schoeder Renate Behle and Margreet Honig.

 Joël finished his studies in June 2016 by means of a recital in the concert hall de Doelen in Rotterdam.
 With financing through crowdfunding and subsidies he was able to cover all expenses for renting the concert hall and working together with the professional early music orchestra Os Orphicum, led by Iason Marmaras.
 For his recital Joël was awarded with a 9 out of 10 cum laude.

-At the moment Joël is studying with the well-known baritone Jörn Dopfer at the university of music in Hamburg.
+Joël graduated in 2019 top of his class with Jörn Dopfer at the university of music in Hamburg.
 He is scholar with the Oscar und Vera Ritter foundation, the Rotary Club Hamburg-Elbe, VSB fond and the Prince Bernhard foundations.

 In Mai 2018 Joël Vuik won the 1st prize in the Elise Meyer competition.